Arnold-Waigwa/web102_prework/README.md

 The following **optional** features are implemented:

-* [ Changed CSS background to add visibility.
-Added hover and box shadow to buttons] List anything else that you can get done to improve the app functionality!
+* List anything else that you can get done to improve the app functionality!
+[I Changed CSS background to add visibility.
+Added hover and box shadow to buttons]

 ## Video Walkthrough